jts272/pp1-happy-bees-cafe/README.md

 - [W3Schools](https://www.w3schools.com/) - My first port of call for furthering my understanding of basic HTML and CSS functionality
 - [CSS in Easy Steps 4th ed.](https://www.goodreads.com/book/show/1570211.CSS_in_Easy_Steps?from_search=true&from_srp=true&qid=YEtLs5mdby&rank=1) by Mike McGrath - invaluable in getting my understanding of layout and styling up to speed
 - [SEO for Dummies](https://www.goodreads.com/book/show/45004964-seo-for-dummies) by Peter Kent - Skimmed through pertinent sections to get a basic understanding of the concept
+- [Essentialism - The Disciplined Pursuit of Less](https://www.goodreads.com/book/show/18077875-essentialism) by Greg McKeown - Prior reading of this helped to keep the design process properly focussed
 - [Kevin Powell](https://www.youtube.com/kepowob) - My goto for CSS tutorials and exploring new possibilities
 - [Grace McKenna](https://github.com/gracemcken) - For letting me know that mobile-first design, grid and flexbox were things that existed
 - [Kera Cudmore](https://github.com/kera-cudmore) and [YatechDev](https://github.com/YatechDev) for their advice and inspiration on robust documentation